rowlandz/miscr/README.md

   - *move*: neutral -> moved
   - *replace*: moved -> neutral

+The analysis performed by the borrow checker is similar to things called "alias analysis" or "points-to analysis" in academia.

 ## Safety Properties:

 MISCR should guarantee the following safety properties: